 There is a free narrated boat tour of Pearl Harbor that passes alongside the sunken ship and a 23-minute documentary film prior to boarding.
 In remembrance of the attack and the crew who died, Honolulu architect Alfred Preis constructed a memorial on top of the sunken ship in 1962.
 Elvis once did a benefit show to raise $50,000 for the USS Arizona Memorial memorial fund.
 The USS Arizona Memorial Park caretakers do a fine job of filtering guests, which average about 4500 daily, through the Memorial.

-No purses, handbags, backpacks, camera bags, diaper bags, or other items that offer concealment are allowed in the World War II Valor in the Pacific National Monument.
+While visiting Pearl Harbor, no purses, handbags, backpacks, camera bags, diaper bags, or other items that offer concealment are allowed in the World War II Valor in the Pacific National Monument.
 Parking at the World War II Valor in the Pacific National Monument is free, with lots located at the main entrance.